lawderp/100-days-of-code/r1-log.md

 ### Day 55 (2/24)
 [Firebase] - finalllly figured out the issue: one of my functions wasn't actually returning anything cause of ES6 syntax (need to explicitly return objects).
 Then implemented sign in link.

+### Day 56 (2/25)
+Firebase - added Sign Out functionality, and incorporated auth vs. non-auth logic (e.g. only show Sign Out if auth).
+Also played around w RR in the realtor onboarding.